 As a student at St. Kate’s, you are expected to help contribute toward your educational expenses.
 Work-study is one way to do so.
 If you decide to utilize work-study you will receive a bi-weekly paycheck throughout the semester.
 If you have a student account balance you can take your paycheck directly to the Student Accounts Office and have it applied toward your account.
 If you do not have a balance you can deposit your check into a personal savings or checking account and use it toward day to day expenses.
 Work-study funds are not applied to your account at the beginning of the semester.
 You earn them over the course of the semester.

 The amount you earn depends upon how much you work.
-We strongly suggest that no student work over 20 hours per week, and feel that working 10-15 hours per week will help a student increase her income without affecting academic performance.
-This chart can help you determine how much you’ll need to work throughout the school year in order to help you meet your financial aid obligation, or help out with day to day expenses.
+We strongly suggest that no student work over 20 hours per week and feel that working 10-15 hours per week will help a student increase her income without affecting academic performance.

 Keep in mind that you can also work over January term and spring break, as offices on campus are open during these times.
 Any earnings during these breaks can count toward your financial aid work-study award.

 There is a large variety of on-campus jobs.
-Possibilities include Tele-fund Team Member, Admission Ambassador, Office Assistant, Meeting & Events staff, Library Student Assistant, Math & Science Tutor, Lifeguard, America Reads Tutor, Dining Services Staff, Childcare Aide, Costume Assistant, O’Shaughnessy Usher, and more.
+Possibilities include Digital Engagement Ambassador, Admission Ambassador, Office Assistant, Meeting & Events staff, Library Student Assistant, Math & Science Tutor, Lifeguard, America Reads Tutor, Dining Services Staff, Childcare Aide, Costume Assistant, O’Shaughnessy Usher, and more.

 All applications must be in by June 1 in order to be eligible for job placement.
 Students who apply early and those with federal or state work study awards will be prioritized for placement.
 Students who we are unable to place via the placement program will be notified and will be given instructions about conducting their own campus jobs search.

-You will be asked to rank some of your job preferences on your application form, and the Student Employment Coordinator will discuss those preferences with you as part of your telephone interview.
+You will be asked to rank some of your job preferences on your application form.
 Though we cannot guarantee that you will be placed to your preferred position (sometimes schedule conflicts make this impossible), we will do our best to place you to a position that fits your interests and skills.

 You will receive a confirmation letter in the mail telling you about your new position in mid to late August.